 First, let’s start with figuring out what you should write about and then we’ll cover how to make sure you’re never short of ideas.

 For us, when it comes to determining the content strategy for clients, we start with their products and services and compare these with the problems, wants and needs of customers in the marketplace.
 You would hope that these two things are fairly closely aligned otherwise you or your client have bigger problems than what to write about.

 Even in dry (boring!) markets there are usually directly related or closely related topics that you can write about.

 Some blog post ideas:

 - Give away some of your secrets – not trade secrets obviously but give people some insight into your business as prospective customers will likely be fascinated by the inner workings of your company.

-- Answer common customer questions – after you have been dealing with customers for sometime you tend to notice patterns and common questions which you can probably help solve with a blog post.
-Our recommendation is to include a brief answer in your FAQ section then flesh this answer out in a blog post – you’ll increase customer satisfaction, reduce strain on your customer service team and you’ll likely generate more business directly from your website
+- Answer common customer questions – after you have been dealing with customers for some time you tend to notice patterns and common questions which you can probably help solve with a blog post.
+Our recommendation is to include a brief answer in your FAQ section and then flesh this answer out in a blog post – you’ll increase customer satisfaction, reduce strain on your customer service team and you’ll likely generate more business directly from your website

-- Go looking for common customer questions – forums and other types of online communities really are a goldmine for potential blog topics because you have direct access into what your customers’ problems are, it can be time-consuming to locate and scan all of the different communities online so we use Boardreader.com which is a free service that scans all the forums, message boards and micro-communities online to help surface common conversations, questions and issues (offering you valuable blog post material).
+- Go looking for common customer questions – forums and other types of online communities really are a goldmine for potential blog topics because you have direct access to what your customers’ problems are, it can be time-consuming to locate and scan all of the different communities online so we use Boardreader.com which is a free service that scans all the forums, message boards and micro-communities online to help surface common conversations, questions and issues (offering you valuable blog post material).